Teens Sharing Drugs Can Be Convicted As "Drug Dealers"

-Now that we’ve covered the cost of drugs and how teenagers get them, let’s look at how new drug laws make these situations particularly perilous for all those involved.
+Now that we’ve covered the cost of drugs and how teenagers get them, let’s look at how new drug laws make these situations particularly difficult for everyone involved.

-If your child shares drugs with a friend, regardless of how the drugs were obtain, they can be charged as a drug dealer, even if they just giving the drugs away.
+If your child shares drugs with a friend, regardless of how they were obtained, they can be charged as a drug dealer, even if they give the pills away.

-What’s more, if an accidental overdose occurs as a result, homicide charges can be brought against the teen who distributed the drug.
-Teenagers no longer have to be selling drugs to be charged and held responsible.
+Moreover, if an accidental overdose occurs, homicide charges can be brought against the teen who distributed the drug.
+Teenagers no longer have to sell drugs to be charged and held responsible.

 According to a report by the New York Times, Not a Drug Dealer?
-Here's Why the Law Might Say Otherwise charges in overdose cases can be brought against nearly anyone who was a party to the crime, including victim’s friends, siblings, or parents.
-For example, the report notes a 17-year-old and two classmates who faced murder charges after the LSD they gave to a friend resulted in a fatal overdose.
-It also mentions a 21-year-old in Minnesota who was sentenced to over 9 years in prison after his best friend fatally overdosed as a result of a drug he share with him at a party.
+Here's Why the Law Might Say Otherwise charges in overdose cases can be brought against nearly anyone who was a party to the crime, including the victim’s friends, siblings, or parents.
+For example, the report notes a 17-year-old and two classmates faced murder charges after the LSD they gave to a friend resulted in a fatal overdose.
+It also mentions a 21-year-old in Minnesota sentenced to over nine years in prison after his best friend fatally overdosed due to a drug he shared with him at a party.

-Unfortunately, the National Institute on Drug Abuse for Teens reports that teen overdose deaths are increasing, which means harsh punishments are likely to increase and become more frequent.
+Unfortunately, the National Institute on Drug Abuse for Teens reports that teen overdose deaths are increasing, which means harsh punishments are likely to grow and become more frequent.
 According to another NY Times report, They Shared Drugs.
 Someone Died.
-That Makes Them Killers?, the number of prosecutions in accidental overdose deaths have almost doubled between 2015 and 2017, totaling more than 1000 cases in 36 states with charges from manslaughter to first-degree murder.
+That Makes Them Killers?
+The number of prosecutions in accidental overdose deaths doubled between 2015 and 2017, totaling more than 1000 cases in 36 states with charges from manslaughter to first-degree murder.

-If you’re a parent of a teen that is using or sharing drugs, here's five steps you can take today:
+If you’re a parent of a teen that is using or sharing drugs, here are five steps you can take today: